obiba/opal-doc/python-user-guide/index.rst

 .. code-block:: bash

-  sudo python setup.py install --record installed_files.lst
+  sudo python3 setup.py install --record installed_files.lst

 .. note::
   The *--record* will generate a list of installed files on your system.
 Since there is no uninstaller, you can use this file to remove the Opal Python Client package.
 You can do this by executing the following command: